Can Someone Drive My Car If They Are Not on My Insurance?

 While you know that you have to carry insurance in order to operate your vehicle, you may be wondering if anyone else will be allowed to drive your car.
-For example, will a friend, a relative, or a babysitter be permitted to operate your car if they are not on your insurance policy?
+For example, will your friend, your son, your daughter, your relative, or your babysitter be permitted to operate your car if they are not on your insurance policy?
 To find out the rules regarding who can drive your vehicle if they are not insured under your policy, keep on reading so you know how you – and other drivers – are protected.

 Auto Insurance Covers “Occasional” Drivers